 If you love organization and having binders to help store all your important papers for planning, observation notes, center activities, and more, I’ve got you covered!
 Grab THIS comprehensive resource that prepares you with all the templates for planning whole groups, small groups, and centers all in one place!
 Simply print, grab a binder, and start marvelously making math fun!

-MATH WORKSHOP AND GUIDED MATH ESSESNTIALS
+MATH WORKSHOP AND GUIDED MATH ESSENTIALS

 Do you feel like you would love to know more about transforming your math instruction?
 I would love to support you while planning!
 Please email me and let me know where you get stuck!
 Have different ideas?
 I would love to hear those too!
 Coming up, look for how I teach math using math workshop.
 You’ll also find a how to video walk through of the template in use housed in the free resource library.